cspwcspw/CloudCameraGK7102/README.md

 Here are a couple of photos.
 The camera build quality looks great.
 But it is hard to photograph, as there are three stacked boards, with the most important one being inaccessible, at the bottom.
-So until I am willing to pull the layers apart, I won't get better photos.

 ![CameraPic](images/Pull_it_apart.jpg "pullng it apart")